-Gary McCausland, high profile property expert and presenter of TV channel Five's 'How To Be A Property Developer', writes for Primelocation.com to provide his top ten tips on how to maximise your chances in the property developing game
+Gary McCausland, presenter of Channel Five's 'How To Be A Property Developer', provides his top ten tips on how to maximise your chances in the property developing game.

 Property development is a risky business.
 You could make a fortune, or you could lose everything and end up in debt for the rest your life.
 You have to do your research thoroughly before you buy.
 Find out how much other properties go for in that area, how much stamp duty, searches and fees will be.
 Are there any restrictive covenants and what is the cost of any refurbishment?
 When you have done your sums, work out exactly who you will be trying to sell to, how much you will realistically get and whether the profit margin is worthwhile.
 Property development is very capital intensive and you have to get your sums right.
 If it was easy, we would all be millionaires.